 Moreover, the numerical solution of the Gross-Pitaevskii equation (7.4)-(7.5) gives an insight into the exciton reservoir shape at different rotation frequencies.
 So the snapshots of the exciton reservoir at different stirring retrieved numerically are depicted in Figure 7-11.
 It is evident from the reservoir snapshots obtained by the simulation that the active reservoir follows the shape of the rotating excitation laser pattern for low frequency (see reservoir distribution at 0 GHz).
-Increasing the frequency of rotation to 5 GHz, we observe the smearing of the exciton reservoir;

-the reservoir's shape now allows us to confine condensate in the vortex state while still inducing the torque to the condensate, making it adopt external rotation.
+Increasing the frequency of rotation to 5 GHz, the smearing of the exciton reservoir is observed; the reservoir's shape now favors the confinement of condensate in the vortex state while still inducing the torque to the condensate, making it adopt external rotation.